PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-binary-search-trees.md

         self.head = newNode # update LinkList head
         self.count += 1 # update count

-    # inserting the node in between the linked list (after a specific node)
+    # inserting the node in between the Binary search tree (after a specific node)
     def insertBetween(self, previousNode, data):
         if (previousNode.next is None):
             print('Previous node should have next node!')